 The clarification might sound trivial, but it’s more about setting the right expectations for what comes next.
 Not only will a theoretical next Witcher not star Geralt, but it might be different in more fundamental ways than we’re assuming.
 It could take place on a different continent, be in a very different time, or maybe not even be about a witcher.
 The game could step away from witchers themselves and explore sorceresses or vampires.
 It’s a rich world to draw inspiration from.
 I’m partial to the diverse, wandering lifestyle of Witchers, but I’m also open to something different.

-At least, that’s the last we heard—since Cyberpunk 2077 is out in early 2020, that sounds like an ambitious timeline.
-As recently as March 2019, though, CD Projekt Red said that its plans to release another triple-A RPG, besides Cyberpunk 2077, remain unchanged.
-Assuming the new game is announced in 2020, that would be a fast turnaround for the studio that typically announces projects years ahead of release.
+Back in March 2019, CD Projekt Red said that its plans to release another triple-A RPG in 2021, besides Cyberpunk 2077, remain unchanged.
+Since we've yet to hear anything about it, that would be a fast turnaround for the studio that typically announces projects years ahead of release.

 The big question, of course, is what the new game could be.
 If it’s a brand new Witcher game, then it’s a well-kept secret.
 Maybe the comments about taking an extended break from the series were a ruse, or maybe priorities simply changed.
-My money is on it taking place in the world of The Witcher, but in a different genre, similar to Thronebreaker: A Witcher Tale.
-Another safe bet is a spinoff Cyberpunk RPG set in the same universe.
-Either way, it's exciting.
+CDPR have also mentioned that Cyberpunk 2077 multiplayer is being developed as its own project.
+It's possible that this is what's being referred to instead of some entirely unrelated game.

 When does Ciri get her own game?